 QUT aims to achieve and maintain a secure environment for all persons on campus and to provide appropriate protection from theft and damage for all property, students, staff and visitors in accordance with all relevant Australian laws and the lawful instructions of the University.

-Security on all campuses is controlled centrally through Facilities Management (Security Section), responsible directly to the Director, Facilities Management, although security operations on each campus are run in close liaison with the relevant Campus Coordinator.
+Security on all campuses is controlled centrally through Facilities Management (Security Section), responsible directly to the Executive Director, Facilities Management, although security operations on each campus are run in close liaison with the relevant Campus Coordinator.

 The Security Section has an extensive set of procedures in its Security Operating Procedures Manual designed to contribute to the good management of QUT by providing security staff with a comprehensive guide to policies which will assist them in carrying out their duties.
 Emergency procedures are provided for wardens.